mcuznz/simple-php/step_08/README.md

 The solution is to pass every single page load through a common script, and let it "route" the request.

 This "router" is commonly called a Application Controller, especially in the world of PHP frameworks.

+An Apache .htaccess file is required to route all requests through the Application Controller.  htaccess files are powerful configuration files that you can do a lot of interesting things with - and likewise, you can break things very badly by configuring one incorrectly.
+Using these files could easily be the topic of a separate presentation - for now, please just accept that the provided htaccess file works.

 Note that this *does* change our URL format.
 After setting up a simple Apache mod_rewrite url, specifying index.php is redundant.
 Now, our index URL is